 You don’t have to be a graphic artist or own expensive software to create your own images.
-Free tools like canva and picmonkey have a wide range of templates, images and ready-to-use graphics and fonts.
+Free tools like Canva and Picmonkey have a wide range of templates, images, and ready-to-use graphics and fonts.
 With a little practice, you can add your unique spin on your images or create quote images, memes, diagrams, and infographics.

-Here’s an image I made in Canva in only 3 minutes.
+Here’s an image I made in Canva in only 5 minutes.

-If you still can’t find what you want go to librestock where images from over 40 sites are aggregated for you to search.
+If you still can’t find what you want, go to Librestock where images from over 40 sites are aggregated for you to search.
 We listed 7 sites to find great pictures in this post.